Sarah-Bue/lonely-galaxy/README.md

 Bookings Page
 - When filling out the form, clients are required to fill out all forms before submitting.
-- Hovering over the Request Personalized Package button inverts the colors of the button and its text.
+- Hovering over the Submit button inverts the colors of the button and its text.

 404 Page
- - Clicking on the homepage link brings the client back to the Home page.
+ - Clicking on the text in the highlighted field brings the client back to the Home page.

  [Back to top ⇧](#lonely-galaxy)